What is the purpose of a university lecture?

 As a lecturer who has actively explored the role of lecture recording as a form of technology-enhanced learning, there’s a question I keep returning to: what is a lecture for?

-In the glorious utopian landscape of pre-Covid HE, we knew that lecturers and students conceptualised recordings differently.
+In the glorious utopian landscape of pre-Covid higher education, we knew that lecturers and students conceptualised recordings differently.
 In the physical lecture hall, lecturers thought about their performance and stagecraft.
 Even those lecturers who didn’t like the idea of a “show” were aware of the anxieties of standing in front of a crowd.

 Early career staff worried about being asked a question they might not know the answer to, while experienced staff might be distracted wondering about their next grant proposal.
 For lecturers, there is far more happening in the lecture than “just” the flow of information.